How To Ask A Former Coworker For A Job In 8 Steps & Helpful Tips

 7. Offer To Help Them:

-Tell them you’re there for them if they ever need a favor.
+Let them know you’re available if they ever need a favor.

-You can say something like, “I’m always happy to help.
-Don’t hesitate to let me know if you ever need a favor.”
+You could say, “I’m always happy to help.
+Just let me know if you ever need anything.”

-This will show that you’re not a one-way street.
-And it will make them more likely to want to help you out.
+This shows you’re not just a one-way street and makes them more likely to help you in return.

 8. After Ward: